akkikiki/akkikiki.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm currently a member of technical staff at Cantina Labs.
-I'm currently an applied scientist at AWS AI Labs.
+Prior to my current position, I was an senior applied scientist at AWS AI Labs.
-I earned a computer science PhD with focus on cross-lingual NLP  from University of Colorado Boulder.
+I also earned a computer science PhD with focus on cross-lingual NLP  from University of Colorado Boulder.

 Fill free to ping me on [Bluesky](https://bsky.app/profile/akkikiki.bsky.social), [Twitter](https://twitter.com/akkikiki), [Github](https://github.com/akkikiki), or by [E-mail](mailto:fujinumay@gmail.com).
 (E-mail is the best way to contact me.)